SumiSastri/tennis-game-react/README.md

 export default App;
 ```

 #### Rendering and returning jsx elements

-* test render is working with one div and a h1 jsx tag
+- test render is working with one div and a h1 jsx tag
-* the render structure is a parent div with a class name coloumn
+- the render structure is a parent div with a class name coloumn
-* add children - rows to display names of players, scores
+- add children - rows to display names of players, scores
-* children of rows - span to display scores
+- children of rows - span to display scores
-* Buttons to advance scores of the individual players
+- Buttons to advance scores of the individual players
-* A paragraph to display winner and a span to display the winner name
+- A paragraph to display winner and a span to display the winner name
-* A button for the js garbage collector to clear the game down
+- A button for the js garbage collector to clear the game down

 Inspect the elements in the console to ensure the methods used displayed in the right jsx element

 #### Styling in app.css

-* Basic styling using flex box to align items
+- Basic styling using flex box to align items

-#### Game logic in pseudo code (acceptance criteria)
- * the game has two players
- * scores start at 0-0
- * scores should update to 15-0 when player one scores a point
- * and to 0-15 when player 2 wins a point
- * a running score should be maintained based on the score sequence
- * the score sequence is 0, 15, 30, 40,50, 60
- * the deuce exception is when scores are 50-50
- * scores return to 40-40 when they are 50-50
- * a game is won when one player is at 50 or 60 and the other is two points behind
- * winning a game earns the player one set point
- * 1-0 is when the first player wins a set
- * 0-1 is when the first player wins a set
- * when a set is won, game scores revert to 0-0
- * players continue to win games and sets
- * the first player to win 7 sets earns a match point
- * player one wins a match at 1-0
- * player two wins a match at 0-1
- * set & game points go back to 0-0 when a match is won
- * the first player past 3 matches wins the game
- * the name of the winner is printed on the board
- * the games, sets, matches reset to 0-0 respectively

 ### Intializing the game